TabularEditor/TabularEditorDocs/te3/editions.md

 The main difference between the various editions of Tabular Editor 3, is which types of tabular data modelling scenarios they support.
 To understand this difference, consider that Analysis Services (Tabular) exists in a number of different "flavors":

 - Power BI Desktop
-- Power BI Premium through the XMLA Endpoint (Premium Per User or **Premium/Embedded Capacity gen1/gen2**)
+- Power BI Premium through the XMLA Endpoint (Premium Per User or **Premium Capacity [A, EM or P SKUs]**)
 - SQL Server (2016+) Analysis Services (Editions: Developer, Standard, **Enterprise**)
 - Azure Analysis Services (Tiers: Developer, Basic, **Standard**)

+> [!IMPORTANT]
+> Tabular Editor only allows editing data models using Compatibility Level 1200 or higher.
+This is the default on any instance of Analysis Services starting from SQL Server 2016.

 We consider the **highlighted** flavors of Analysis Services to be Enterprise-Tier, and as such, these may only be used with Tabular Editor 3 Enterprise Edition.
 Please refer to the matrix below for the full overview of supported scenarios: